1. The Future of the Cleaning Industry: Trends and Growth Outlook

 Many customers looking to hire a commercial cleaning service will want references and cleaning experience.
 If you do not have either, it may initially limit your commercial cleaning services.

 Commercial cleaning jobs can take longer to get.
 There may be multiple decision-makers and potentially a formal approval process to hire a new cleaning company.
 Some commercial buildings may have a contract in place with an existing cleaning company.

 If you want to get your commercial cleaning business off the ground, and potentially acquire customers quicker, one approach is to build a base of residential customers, and then move to commercial cleaning.

 2.5.3 Hybrid Approach: Residential and Commercial Cleaning Strategies

 Another approach is to do residential cleaning, and then be very selective and targeted on potential customers for commercial cleaning.
 Consider more local businesses with simple commercial cleaning needs.
 An example might be a smaller car dealership.
 This would allow you to prove yourself and gain valuable cleaning experience.
 You would then be prepared for larger cleaning jobs in the future.

-6. Write Your Cleaning Services Business Plan
+3.1 Crafting an Effective Cleaning Services Business Plan

 Your cleaning company business plan is for you and others who may need to evaluate and support your cleaning business.
 Completing a business plan will allow you to think and consider many topics that will impact your cleaning service.
 You can refer back to it as you begin to run your business.